-HIST 1302 - U.S. History from 1877 COURSE SYLLABUS: Spring 2020 INSTRUCTOR INFORMATION Instructor: Robert Brown, Assistant Professional Faculty Office Location: Gee Library, 223B Office Phone: (903) 468-3324 University Email Address: Robert.Brown@tamuc.edu Preferred Form of Communication: Email Communication Response Time: Typically 24 hour response time to emails, 1 business day for phone calls COURSE INFORMATION Materials - Textbooks, Readings, Supplementary Readings Textbooks - None.
-Numerous links and files will be provided within the course.
-Software - Microsoft Word or other word processing software.
-Course Description This is a broad interdisciplinary course in the historical development of the United States and North America from 1877.
+HIST 1301 - U.S. History to 1877 COURSE SYLLABUS: Spring 2020 INSTRUCTOR INFORMATION Instructor: Robert Brown, Assistant Professional Faculty Office Location: Gee Library, 223B Office Phone: (903) 468-3324 University Email Address: Robert.Brown@tamuc.edu Preferred Form of Communication: Email Communication Response Time: Typically 24 hour response time to emails, 1 business day for phone calls COURSE INFORMATION Materials - Textbooks, Readings, Supplementary Readings Textbooks - The American Yawp at http://americanyawp.com/ Software - Microsoft Word or other word processing software.
+Course Description This is a broad interdisciplinary course in the historical development of the United States and North America to 1877.
 Assignments will focus on reading, writing, and analysis.
-Student Competencies - 1) Students will be able to identify important events, actors, and changes in the development of the United States since 1877. - 2) Students will be able to explain causes and effects of important events and eras of United States History. - 3) Students will communicate in a manner appropriate to the audience and occasion, with an evident message and organizational structure. - 4) Students will be able to analyze and evaluate historical situations, events, and developments when given a set of data and/or texts.
+Student Competencies - 1) Students will be able to identify important events, actors, and changes in the development of the United States up to 1877. - 2) Students will be able to explain causes and effects of important events and eras of United States History. - 3) Students will communicate in a manner appropriate to the audience and occasion, with an evident message and organizational structure. - 4) Students will be able to analyze and evaluate historical situations, events, and developments when given a set of data and/or texts.
 Student Learning Outcomes: